 We are so much more than grateful for the years we spent working alongside Mags, and particularly proud that she chose to associate herself so closely with Saving Lives.
 We could not have asked for a patron more committed to the causes we shared – or a friend more likely to keep us smiling.

 Mags completed medical training (MBChB) in Glasgow, 1998.
 Initially, she trained as a GP and qualified in 2003.
 During GP training, she kept up with a love of Genitourinary Medicine (Sexual Health) through continued work for the Steve Retson Project, a specialist sexual health service for gay and bisexual men or men who have sex with men based at the Sandyford Initiative, Glasgow.
 This was her first encounter with a specialist service set up for, and by, gay men, her first experience of working with “the community” – and she loved it.
 Little did she know, however, that this would prove to be a cornerstone of her future work.

-I worked briefly in Leeds as a GP 2003-4, but the calling was always back to a career in Sexual Health/HIV.
-I made a decision to leave General Practice in 2004, and despite incredulity from my GP colleagues, never, ever, regretted my decision!
-I worked as a Staff Grade at the Leeds GUM Clinic (Sunnybank Wing, Leeds General Infirmary) for 9 months before deciding to go back and retrain in General Medicine.
-This would enable me to enter Specialty Training in Genitourinary Medicine.
-The calling was strong!!
+Mags worked briefly in Leeds as a GP 2003-4, but the calling was always back to a career in Sexual Health/HIV.
+She made a decision to leave General Practice in 2004, and despite incredulity from her GP colleagues, never regretted her decision.
+She worked as a Staff Grade at the Leeds GUM Clinic (Sunnybank Wing, Leeds General Infirmary) for nine months before deciding to go back and retrain in General Medicine.
+This would enable her to enter Speciality Training in Genitourinary Medicine.
+“The calling was strong!!” she often said.